-The court accesses information on accounts free of charge by consulting the register kept by the Agency or asks the payment transaction organisation (bank) to disclose whether the debtor has opened an account with it (see method a) in the information provided under Article 50(1)(c) (first paragraph of Article 4 ZIZ).
+The court accesses information on accounts free of charge by consulting the register kept by AJPES or asks the payment transaction organisation (bank) to disclose whether the debtor has opened an account with it (first paragraph of Article 4 ZIZ, Article 13 ZS).

-The Agency provides the court, the tax authority and other authorities responsible for enforcement with direct electronic access to information in the register of transaction accounts.
+AJPES provides the courts, the tax authority and other authorities responsible for enforcement with direct electronic access to information in the register of transaction accounts.

-The scale of fees or other set of rules setting out the applicable fees charged by any authority or other body involved in the processing or enforcement of the Preservation Order (Article 44) or in providing account information in accordance with Article 14:
+The scale of fees or other set of rules setting out the applicable fees charged by any authority or other body involved in the processing or enforcement of the Preservation Order (Article 44):

 Ranking of equivalent national orders under national law (Article 32):